Racheal-spec/Racheal-spec/README.md

 <h3 id="header"> Hi there 👋 </h3>

 <div>
-  I'm Rachel Tomi, a Frontend Developer with expertise creating interactive experiences and building accessible web applications for organizations.
+  I'm Rachel Tosin, a Frontend Developer with expertise creating interactive experiences and building accessible web applications for organizations.
 In my spare time, I also create web development articles for beginners on my personal blog - https://blog.racheltomi.work.
 I would love to work on projects that make a real difference in the world.
 It would be a pleasure to hear from you:)
 </div>